Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Where did you meet him?
 I met him in Queens.

 You mean Mandani?
-It's kind of representation.
-It's kind of Wakanda for me.
+And it's kind of representation.
+It was kind of Wakanda for me.

-It's like, we're we're both like, you know what I mean?
+It was like, we're both like, you know what I mean?
 Like, he's a millennial.
-He's like, he was a uniquely normal.
+He's like a, he was a uniquely normal.

 Wagner's daughter got the award.
 Oh, yeah.

-There's like four different events that that you can go to if you're there for the weekend.
+There's like four different events that you can go to if you're there for the weekend.

-So I go down there for the whole weekend that I'm there with this and that, and you're saying hi to Richard Gephardt and you're saying hi to this person, and you're saying hi to this congressman or whatever, and this
+So I go down there for the whole weekend that I'm there at this event, and you're saying hi to Richard Gephardt, and you're saying hi to this person, and you're saying hi to this congressman or whatever, whatever, and this

 oh, wow.
 And Henry Kissinger's in front of me.